Weight loss has been a powerful word for a decade. 8 out of 10 people want to lose weight and look better and young.

 Well, it’s always better to lose fat rather than weight.

-If you fall in overweight category according to your BMI (Body Mass Index) and have around 5 to 10 kgs of extra weight then your focus should be on fat loss which will keep your muscles intact.
+If you fall in the overweight category according to your BMI (Body Mass Index) and have around 5 to 10 kgs of extra weight then your focus should be on fat loss which will keep your muscles intact.

 Problems with weight loss